SELF INTRODUCTION

 MY GOALS

 • 1.
-Make a living off drawing only my manga.
+Make a living solely from drawing my manga.

 • 2.
-Make a story that changes people's perspective of life.
+Create a story that changes people's perspectives on life.

 • 3.
-Make deep characters with credible motivations.
+Develop deep characters with credible motivations.

 • 4.
-Create a world that feels alive and evolves by itself.
+Build a world that feels alive and evolves on its own.

 • 8.
-Work together with a group of talented people who are passionate about The Sentiment of Life manga, and help me to improved.
+Work with a group of talented people who are passionate about The Sentiment of Life manga and help me improve it.